Abhyankar's conjectures in Galois theory: Current status and future directions: The lifting problem, the local lifting problem, and the Oort conjecture

 \subsubsection{Obstructions and local Oort groups}

 A \emph{local Oort group} is a group $G \cong P \rtimes \ints/m$, where $P$ is a $p$-group and $p \nmid m$, such that the local lifting problem has a solution for all $G$-extensions.
-The proof of the Oort conjecture shows that all cyclic groups are local Oort groups.
-In fact, it is known due to Bouw and Wewers (\cite{BW:ll}) that $D_p$ is a local Oort group for all odd $p$, due to Pagot (\cite{Pa:ev}) that $\ints/2 \times \ints/2$ is a local Oort group when $p = 2$, and due to Bouw (unpublished) that $A_4$ is a local Oort group when $p = 2$.
+The proof of the Oort conjecture shows that all cyclic groups are local Oort groups (or ``local Oort'' for short).
+In fact, it is known due to Bouw and Wewers (\cite{BW:ll}) that $D_p$ is local Oort for all odd $p$, due to Pagot (\cite{Pa:ev}) that $\ints/2 \times \ints/2$ is local Oort for $p = 2$, due to Weaver (\cite{We:D4})) that $D_4$ is local Oort for $p = 2$, due to Bouw (unpublished) and Obus (\cite{Ob:A4}) that $A_4$ is local Oort for $p = 2$, and due to Obus (\cite{Ob:go}) that $D_9$ is local Oort for $p = 3$.

 On the other hand, we have seen that $\ints/p \times \ints/p$ is not a local Oort group when $p > 2$.
 In fact, there is a rather limited list of local Oort groups.
 Most groups not on this list are ruled out via the so-called \emph{Katz-Gabber-Bertin obstruction} (or \emph{KGB obstruction}), due to Chinburg, Guralnick, and Harbater (\cite{CGH:ll}), which we describe below.